 Workplace Mental Health Programs

 MHA’s Bell Seal for Workplace Mental Health is a national certification program that recognizes employers committed to creating mentally healthy workplaces.
-With 40 years’ experience in workplace wellness, and expertise from our 2020 Workplace Advisory Board, MHA developed standards to evaluate an employer’s policies and practices that support employee mental health and well-being.
+With 40 years’ experience in workplace wellness, MHA developed standards to evaluate an employer’s policies and practices that support employee mental health and well-being.

 Organizations with Bell Seal certification are recognized as leaders in workplace mental health.
 Their efforts are elevated on a national scale, and they serve as an example to other companies developing their own mental health initiatives.

 Begin the application process to become a Bell Seal certified organization here.

 With support from The Faas Foundation, MHA embarked on a multi-year research project on workplace mental health with the launch of the Work Health Survey in 2015.
 Between 2015 and 2022, MHA has analyzed over 44,300 employee surveys across 17 industries in the U.S. and published five Mind the Workplace Reports: